speranzadeejoe/Mininovalearninghub_website-/README.md

 A brochure with more detailed information about the learning hub and its programs is available for download.

-## Contact Us
+## Contact Us @8248405347 via email at mininovalearninghub@gmail.com or Visit Us @ www.mininovalearninghub.com or dm@ mininova_learning_hub

-You can reach MiniNova Learning Hub via email at mininovalearninghub@gmail.com or by phone at +91 82484 05347 . we are located in Chennai, Tamil Nadu, India.
+ we are located in Velachery,Chennai, Tamil Nadu, India.

 ## Follow Us & Visit Us